paulin-crtn/ans-saa/iam/README.md

 ## 🧬 Amazon Resource Name

-Uniquely identify resources within any AWS acccounts: `arn:partition:service:region:account-id:resource-type:resource-id`.
+Uniquely identify resources within any AWS accounts: `arn:partition:service:region:account-id:resource-type:resource-id`.
 Can sometimes omit a field or use a wildcard.

 - `arn:aws:s3:::catgifs` - Represents the bucket (the resource)
 - `arn:aws:s3:::catgifs/*` - Represents the objects (what is inside the resource)